katieoconn/pregnancy-ibd/pages/fertility_ileostomy.md

 **Ileostomy and Colostomy**

-Preconception note: Bowel resections generally do not affect fertility, unless there was significant disease, complications of surgery, or any reason that the fallopian tubes may have been affected.
+Bowel resections generally do not affect fertility, unless there was significant disease, complications of surgery, or any reason that the fallopian tubes may have been affected.